mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 </code></pre>
 Will pull in minor league batting statistics for Oakland and Tampa Bay for the years 2005-2010.<p></p>

-Lets clean up all of the stray objects bvsides the <code>minors_batting</code>code> dataframe in our working environment before moving on:
+Lets clean up all of the stray objects besides the <code>minors_batting</code> dataframe in our working environment before moving on:
 <pre><code class="r">rm(list=setdiff(ls(), "minors_batting"))</code></pre>

 <h3>Obligatory heads up!</h3>